vscode-neovim/vscode-neovim/README.md

 ### Conditional init.vim

-To determine if neovim is running in vscode, add to your init.vim:
+To determine if neovim is running in vscode, add to your `init.vim`:

 ```vim
 if exists('g:vscode')